 Medications

-Student medication administration and performance of skills must be supervised.
 Students may only administer medications that are permitted under the appropriate regulating body for the profession. (i.e. Kentucky Board of Nursing, Kentucky Board for Respiratory Care Practitioners, Kentucky State Board of Physical Therapy, Kentucky Pharmacy Practice Act etc.)